resque/resque-pool/README.md

   when you are managing many workers.
 * Faster startup - when you start many workers at once, they would normally compete for CPU as they load their environments.
-Resque-pool can load the environment once and almost instantaneously fork all of the workers.
+Resque-pool can load the environment once and fork all of the workers almost instantly.

 How to use
 -----------

 ### YAML file config

-Create a `config/resque-pool.yml` with your worker counts.
+Create a `config/resque-pool.yml` (or `resque-pool.yml`) with your worker counts.
 The YAML file supports both using root level defaults as well as environment specific overrides (`RACK_ENV`, `RAILS_ENV`, and `RESQUE_ENV` environment variables can be used to determine environment).
 For example in `config/resque-pool.yml`:

     foo: 1
     bar: 2